ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/network_resource_requirements.md

 - **Number of Threads**: sum up the number of used *Components*.
 - **Total stack size**: sum up the *Default Stack Sizes* of the related threads.

-### RTX v5 Requirements {#nw_req_rtx5}

-The Network component allocates all necessary resources statically so no changes to RTX settings are necessary.

 #### Timers